Japanese Dual Language Immersion Program

 - Richmond Site Council is a committee of parents and teachers charged with school improvement.
 They write the school improvement plan each spring and meet monthly to monitor the implementation.

 - Oya No Kai is a non-profit organization to support and promote Japanese culture at Richmond.
-Oya No Kai, or "parent organization," provides funding for our Japanese teaching interns, our Japanese calligraphy teacher, Taiko drum classes and other Japanese music and art experiences.
-They also coordinate our annual 5th grade trip to Japan.
+Oya No Kai, or "parent organization," provides funding for our Japanese teaching interns.
+They also coordinate cultural exhchanges with our sister schools in Japan.

 Awards and Recognition